Preparing for allergy season

 April showers might bring May flowers.
 But both can bring misery for the 81 million Americans with seasonal allergies.

-Mold spores and pollen from trees, grass and weeds can cause a runny nose, watery eyes, nasal congestion, coughing and more.
+Mold spores and pollen from trees, grass and other plants can cause a runny nose, watery eyes, nasal congestion, coughing and more.

 If you’re affected by allergens in the air, there are a couple of strategies and various tactics to try.